Crews give up hope of finding survivors at collapse site

 “For some, what they’re telling us, it’s almost a sense of relief when they already know (that someone has died), and they can just start to put an end to that chapter and start to move on,” said Miami-Dade firefighter and paramedic Maggie Castro, who has updated families daily.

-Authorities are launching a grand jury investigation into the collapse, and at least six lawsuits have been filed by Champlain Towers families.
+Authorities launched a grand jury investigation into the collapse, and at least six lawsuits have been filed by Champlain Towers families.

-The president of the neighboring Champlain Towers North condo association said engineers hired by the city arrived Tuesday to conduct three days of tests at the building, which has a similar design and was built at about the same time as Champlain Towers South.
+The president of the neighboring Champlain Towers North condo association said engineers hired by the city arrived Tuesday to conduct three days of tests at the building, which has a similar design and was built around the same time as Champlain Towers South.

 Since the south building collapsed, he has insisted his tower is safe because his association kept up the maintenance and did not allow problems to fester.